 12 Collaborate with other airports and NATS to ensure the airspace design options are compatible with the wider programme of airspace change being coordinated by the FASI North programme as part of the AMS.
 The re-design of Glasgow Airports arrival and departure routes below 7000ft should be designed in coordination between the Airport and NATS against agreed and fixed entry/exit points in the enroute network/airways.
 Routes to/from Glasgow and Edinburgh airports should be procedurally deconflicted from the ground to Flight Level 90.
-Proposed update.
-Collaborate with other airports and NATS to ensure that the airspace design options are compatible with the wider programme of lower altitude and network airspace changes being coordinated by the FASI North programme.
-Proposed new principle.
-Routes to/from Glasgow and Edinburgh airports should be procedurally deconflicted from the ground to Flight Level 90.
-13 Deploy flexible use airspace concepts and procedures to enhance airspace integration where possible and appropriate.
+Proposed update Collaborate with airspace design programme of log being coordinate Proposed new pr Routes to/from G procedurally dec 13 Deploy flexible use airspace concepts and procedures to enhance airspace integration where possible and appropriate.
 Options should incorporate Flexible Use Airspace (FUA) concepts and wider use of electronic surveillance.
 Consider options for the use of VFR corridors through controlled airspace to enhance integration.
-Propose removing principle because the content is a subset of principle #4.
+Propose removin principle #4.
 14 Minimise, and where possible, reduce aircraft emissions, the degradation in air quality and adverse ecological impacts. - Local air quality is an important issue.
-Proposed update.
-Minimise, and where possible, reduce aircraft emissions, the degradation in local air quality and adverse ecological impacts.
-15 Deploy shorter routes and more efficient climb and descent profiles for arrival and departure procedures. - Incorporated in DPs 2 and 16, suggest removing.
-Propose removing principle because the content is duplicated in principles 2 and 16.
-16 Ensure that aircraft operating at Glasgow Airport climb and descend continuously to / from at least 7000ft.
+Proposed update Minimise, and wh degradation in lo 15 Deploy shorter routes and more efficient climb and descent profiles for arrival and departure procedures. - Incorporated in DPs 2 and 16, suggest removing.
+Propose removin principles 2 and 7 16 Ensure that aircraft operating at Glasgow Airport climb and descend continuously to / from at least 7000ft.
 Volumes of controlled airspace at lower altitudes in the Glasgow Airport control zone should be released as part of the airspace change.
 Supportive of the principle but should recognise that where there is a potential conflict between achieving continuous climbs and continuous descents simultaneously that continuous climbs generate greater benefits and should take priority.
-Proposed update.
-Ensure that aircraft operating at Glasgow Airport climb and descend continuously to / from at least 7000ft, with a preference for continuous climbs if both cannot be achieved simultaneously.
+Proposed update Ensure that aircr descend continue preference for co simultaneously.
 17 Deploy routes with an appropriate level of PBN specification for the aircraft fleet operating at Glasgow Airport and provide sufficient resilience and redundancy against GNSS failure.
 Don't design to the lowest aircraft capability level.
 Consider the requirements of modern fleets that continue to evolve.
 Airspace designs that are aligned to the lowest PBN capability risks introducing inefficiency and may lead to delays.
 The AMS refers to RNAV1 standards; recommend this principle is updated to reflect this.
-Proposed update.
-Deploy routes with a level of RNAV1 specification that optimise the performance of the modern aircraft fleet operating at Glasgow Airport and provide sufficient resilience and redundancy against GNSS failure.
-18 The GLA ACP accords with the CAA's published Airspace Modernisation Strategy (CAP 1711) and any current or future plans associated with it.
+Proposed update Deploy routes wi the performance Glasgow Airport redundancy agai 18 The GLA ACP accords with the CAA's published Airspace Modernisation Strategy (CAP 1711) and any current or future plans associated with it.
 The options must clearly show how they align with the wider programme of UK airspace modernisation.
-No changes proposed because the feedback point is sufficiently aligned with the principle as stated.
-19 All materials presented to stakeholders to support the development of airspace design options should be simple, accessible and jargon and acronyms should be kept a minimum.
+No changes prop aligned with the p 19 All materials presented to stakeholders to support the development of airspace design options should be simple, accessible and jargon and acronyms should be kept a minimum.
 The material that supported round on of the design principle engagement was too complex.
 It is important that stakeholders are presented with a range of alternative airspace design options.
 Information about the impacts of aircraft noise should be presented in a clear and transparent way.
-This principle does not relate directly to airspace design so propose it is removed, although the feedback regarding the simplicity, transparency and accessibility of the information provided will be retained as a principle guiding all future engagement and consultation materials.
+This principle doe propose it is rem simplicity, transp provided will be r engagement and other airports and NATS to ensure that the options are compatible with the wider ower altitude and network airspace changes ed by the FASI North programme.